What You Didn't Know About Menopause and Weight

 So, what next?

-During menopause, your two best friends for weight management are food and exercise that best balances and supports the changes in hormones (primarily oestrogen and progesterone) so starting with these means we can get excited about eating the right foods, at the right time, and moving in the right way!
+During menopause, your two best friends for weight management are food and exercise, which best balance and support the changes in hormones (primarily oestrogen and progesterone), so starting with these means we can get excited about eating the right foods, at the right time, and moving in the right direction!

 Remember to...

-• Remember 3, 4, 20: Exercise three times a week, with four key functional exercises: squat, lunge, push, pull, for 20-30 minutes at a time.
+- Remember 3, 4, and 20: Exercise three times a week, with four key functional exercises: squat, lunge, push, pull, for 20-30 minutes at a time.